silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

 This task will also support migration of existing File objects to file versioning.
 Any pre-existing File objects will be automatically published to the live stage, to ensure that previously visible assets remain visible to the public site.
 If additional security or visibility rules should be applied to File dataobjects, then make sure to correctly extend `canView` via extensions.

+Imports all files referenced by File dataobjects into the new Asset Persistence Layer introduced in 4.0.
+Moves existing thumbnails, and generates new thumbnail sizes for the CMS UI.
+If the task fails or times out, run it again and it will start where it left off.

+Arguments:

+ - `only`: Comma separated list of tasks to run on the multi-step migration (see "Available subtasks").
+   Example: `only=move-files,move-thumbnails`

+Availabile subtasks:

+ - `move-files`: The main task, moves database and filesystem data
+ - `move-thumbnails`: Move existing thumbnails, rather than have them generated on the fly.
+    This task is optional, but helps to avoid growing your asset folder (no duplicate thumbnails)
+ - `generate-cms-thumbnails`: The new CMS UI needs different thumbnail sizes, which can be pregenerated.
+    This can be a CPU and memory intensive task for large asset stores.

 ## Automatic migration